Communication, Media Practice and Public Relations, MA

 Communication, Media Practice and Public Relations Employment Opportunities

-Graduates from this course enter a range of creative industries including journalism, publicity, broadcasting, marketing and advertising.
+Previous graduates have gone on to work in a range of creative industries including journalism, publicity, broadcasting, marketing and advertising.

 Modules